Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 Histone Deacetylase Inhibitors

 Histone deacetylase (HDAC) inhibitors block the function of certain enzymes, interfering with cell division.
-The HDAC inhibitor panobinostat (Farydak) is usually combined with other medications for cases of refractory multiple myeloma — disease that has stopped responding to other drugs.
+The HDAC inhibitor panobinostat (Farydak) is usually combined with other medications for cases of refractory multiple myeloma — disease that has stopped responding to other myeloma drugs.

-A late-stage study called PANORAMA 1 showed that panobinostat helped extend survival in people with myeloma.
+A late-stage study called Panorama 1 showed that panobinostat helped extend survival in people with myeloma.
 Potential side effects of panobinostat include:

 • Gastrointestinal upset